 What's involved in the Duke of Edinburgh's Award?

-You will start off at Bronze Level and work your way through to Silver and then Gold Levels.
+Ideally you will start off at Bronze Level and work your way through progressively to Silver and even Gold Levels.

 What makes up the Duke of Edinburgh's Award?

 - Volunteering – undertaking service to individuals or the community

 - Physical – improving in an area of sport, dance or fitness activities

 - Skills – developing practical and social skills and personal interests

 - Expedition – planning, training for and completion of an adventurous journey in the UK or abroad

 When does the East Herts Duke of Edinburgh's Award take place?